turingschool-examples/promises-practice/README.md

 Talk about a quick review!
 How about we do some codez?

-### Lets dive into callbacks and promises!
+### Let's dive in and build a Front-end Turing staff website

-Hokay.
-So. lets build a Front-end Turing staff website.
 What we have so far is an api that serves up a collection of members [here](https://github.com/turingschool-examples/promises-api).
 We also have our client side code located on this [repo](https://github.com/turingschool-examples/promises-practice).

-What we want to do first is make a `request` which we now know is writing asynchronous code.
+What we want to do first is make a `request`, which we now know is writing asynchronous code.
 Earlier we talked about the request call being put into the `heap` which stores that information until it is ready to run it's callback.
 Then it's transferred into the `task queue` till the `event loop` says it's ready to be put on the `call stack`

 So the API given to us doesn't give us all the info needed to display the staff members.

 The endpoints given to us are:
-* http://localhost:3001/api/frontend-staff - this returns an array of objects that contain the name of each staff memeber and another endpoint to grab their bio.
+* http://localhost:3001/api/frontend-staff - this returns an object with a key of bio nad the value is an array of objects that contain the name of each staff memeber and another endpoint to grab some additional info (bio & image).
 * http://localhost:3001//api/bio/:id - this is the endpoint given from each obj inside the array from the endpoint `frontend-staff`

 So once we make our call we will need to iterate over the array and make more requests for additional info.